-Kraft Gluten-Free Mac and Cheese
+Gluten-Free Kraft Mac and Cheese

-You can buy Kraft gluten-free mac and cheese on Amazon, or at major grocery stores including Safeway/Albertsons, Kroger and Target.
+You can buy Kraft gluten-free mac and cheese on Amazon or at major grocery stores, including Safeway/Albertsons, Kroger, and Target.

 Annie’s Gluten-Free Mac and Cheese

-While Kraft will likely take a swift lead in the gluten-free mac and cheese marketplace, Annie’s has always been there for the gluten-free community with its line up of gluten-free mac and cheese mixes.
+While Kraft will likely take a swift lead in the gluten-free mac and cheese marketplace, Annie’s has always been there for the gluten-free community with its lineup of gluten-free mac and cheese mixes.

-Other Mac Brands
+Other Gluten-Free Mac and Cheese Brands

 Other brands that make gluten-free mac and cheese mixes include:

 Banza: Banza makes a chickpea mac and cheese that is gluten-free and full of fiber.
 It doesn’t quite taste like the mac and cheese you know and love, as the noodles are chewier and not as soft, but it does offer more fiber than the rice- and corn-based noodles offered by the leading brands.

 Daiya: This specialty brand makes a dairy-free, vegan, soy-free, and gluten-free mac and cheese mix.
 Vegans love Daiya products and will remain loyal to this brand.
 I have not tried it.